hpc/Spindle/doc/spindle_launch_README.md

 --------

-While Spindle comes with several mechanisms for launching (launchmon, hostbin, slurm, and serial as of v0.11), each of these has disadvantages such as in-operatability with debuggers (launchmon), difficult to use (hostbin), or of limited scope (serial).
-In the ideal case Spindle should be integrated directly into a job launcher, which can easily perform the necessary actions of starting the servers, managing the job lifetime, and helping Spindle estabilish connections.
+While Spindle comes with several mechanisms for launching (launchmon, hostbin, slurm, and serial as of v0.13), each of these has disadvantages such as in-operatability with debuggers (launchmon), difficult to use (hostbin), or of limited scope (serial).
+In the ideal case Spindle should be integrated directly into a job launcher, which can easily perform the necessary actions of starting the servers, managing the job lifetime, and helping Spindle establish connections.
 This document describes the API for integrating Spindle into job launchers.

 API